 For Excellence in Writing to Advance Social Justice

-To be awarded at the Stowe Center Big Tent Celebration, June 5, 2014
+Awarded at the Stowe Center Big Tent Jubilee, June 5, 2014

 Presenting sponsor: The Hartford